 Black teatfish are vulnerable to overfishing as they are sedentary and found in inshore waters, making them easy to harvest.

 The Protected Zone Joint Authority (PZJA) accepted advice from the Torres Strait Hand Collectables Resource Assessment Group and Working Group to transition from trial openings to a permanent opening for the first time since 2003.

 The PZJA also accepted advice to set a total allowable catch of 20 tonnes for the 2023 season.

-Black teatfish caught must be smaller than 25 centimetres, and they must be caught from a boat smaller than 7 metres in length.
+The minimum legal size of the black teatfish is 25 centimetres, and they must be caught from a boat smaller than 7 metres in length.

 The season will close on the date the PZJA determines the total allowable catch is likely to be reached.